 The Redhead Coleus features velvety red foliage, making it a beautiful addition to any garden landscape for holiday vibes.
 All in all, it’s a relatively low-maintenance plant, thriving in moist soil and bright light.
-Though it’s hardy down to 32 degrees Fahrenheit, it will appreciate being grown indoors during the winter in most areas, doing best in a four- to six-inch planter.
-The coleus plant can make for a lovely groundcover in springtime, growing up to three feet tall and spreading around two feet wide.
+Though it’s hardy down to 32 degrees Fahrenheit, it will appreciate being grown indoors during the winter in most areas, doing best in a 4- to 6-inch planter.
+The coleus plant can make for lovely ground cover in springtime, growing up to 3 feet tall and spreading around 2 feet wide.

 While we love a crisp red autumn leaf, you can still find beautiful plants with red blooms and foliage that aren’t on the brink of death.
 To brighten your garden with color, red blooms on Christmas cacti and cyclamens are fail proof, as are red leaves on poinsettias and burning bush shrubs.
 Even if you need to bring some of these indoors, no worries — the red will bring seasonal cheer into your home.

 - Get festive with these houseplant “holidadecoration” ideas

 - 7 easy patio plants that will thrive into the cold winter months

 - Indoor gardening: Hydroponics growing tips for any plant

 - 4 November garden plants you should consider growing